Teuse/duesentrieb/README.md

 ## Build the app

-Bevor you build the app, you must setup the github url and your branches.
-Furthermore, you need to create a access token on github.
+To build the app, you might need to update the bundle identifier, the team and/or the used certificate.

+Other than that, there are not special requirements to build the App... happy building.

+## Run the app

+To use the App you need to configure the Github URL and a token.
+Below, you will find a description, how to generate a token.

 ### Create Github Access Token